Matt Murray (journalist): Education

+Murray attended Walter Johnson High School in Bethesda, Maryland, where he edited the school newspaper, The Pitch.
+He attended Medill School of Journalism, at Northwestern University, earning his bachelor's and master's degrees in journalism.

 Career

 Murray began as a journalist at the Journal in 1994, beginning in the Pittsburgh bureau.
 He joined the Money & Investing section in 1997, covering banking.
 He rose through the ranks to deputy managing editor and then executive editor.

 Editor-in-chief

 On June 5, 2018, Murray was named editor-in-chief of the Wall Street Journal, succeeding Gerard Baker and assuming the role on June 11.

 As editor-in-chief, Murray oversaw the Wall Street Journal investigations into Michael Cohen and the Stormy Daniels–Donald Trump scandal that led to the Journals Pulitzer win in 2019.

 In February 2020, amid backlash from the Chinese government regarding the headline of a Wall Street Journal opinion piece, Murray agreed with the complaints but could not take any action due to the separation between news and opinion at the paper.

 In the wake of the murder of George Floyd and subsequent protests, journalists at the Journal sent multiple letters to Murray lamenting the paper's lack of diversity as well as demanding changes to the way the paper covers race, policing, and finance.

 Murray was reported to have a strained relationship with Almar Latour, the CEO of Dow Jones, which publishes The Wall Street Journal.
 He was replaced as editor-in-chief by British journalist Emma Tucker on February 1, 2023.